SarathMohanIITD/Fixed-Point-vs-Floating-point/README.md

 # Fixed-Point-vs-Floating-point
-## A Report Presented for the lab assignment on Comparison of Matrix multiplication using floating-point and fixed-point representation.
+## Comparison of Matrix multiplication using floating-point and fixed-point representation.

 ### Following task has been performed
 ```